EMERGING THEMES IN BEHAVIORAL HEALTH 2023

 Aleksei Archer

-Welcome Reception, Invocation & Talk with Actress, Philanthropist, and Suicide Survivor.
+Welcome Reception, Invocation & Talk with Actress, Philanthropist, and Suicide Loss Survivor.

 Founder and Director of the Yale Center for Emotional Intelligence